vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 In this post I cover steps 1-3.

-Note: During the completion of this project my work was distributed among various python scripts and jupyter notebooks, which you can find in my github.
+Note: During the completion of this project my work was distributed among a number of python scripts and jupyter notebooks.
+In this presentation I have concatenated everything together but for the sake of brevity I left out some of the utility scripts and I refer the reader to my github for more details.

 # Step 1: Data Cleaning